tuto193/advent_of_code/README.md

 1. Open [the template repository](https://github.com/fspoettel/advent-of-code-rust) on Github.
 2. Click [Use this template](https://github.com/fspoettel/advent-of-code-rust/generate) and create your repository.
 3. Clone your repository to your computer.
+4. If you are solving a previous year's advent of code, change the `AOC_YEAR` variable in `.cargo/config.toml` to reflect the year you are solving.

 ### Setup rust 💻